huangc28/darkpanda-flutter/README.md

      }
  }
  ```

+- []Create a singleton class contains a hash map of error code and corresponding error message.
+The error message is resolved via i18n function.
+- []Emit service inquiry not showing on female app.
+- []Girls emit service confirm, male is not able to recieve it via historical message.
+- []Click on edit address, there should be an default address showing on address input box.
 ### FCM integration on picking up inquiry

 When female user picks up inquiry, sends FCM message to male user.
 We will use google pub/sub service to integrate FCM message.